ResponsiveWebApps/Categorize_Flowers/README.md

 ## Development setup

-The single file can be ran on Jupyter Notebook and Colab.
+The single file can be run on Jupyter Notebook and Colab.

 ```sh
 Categorize_Flowers.ipynb